thomlom/blog/content/blog/reverse-engineering-airbnb-internationalization-library/index.md

 Then, **step 3**.
 We need to retrieve the rule associated to our locale.
 This happens thanks to the `pluralTypeIndex` function.

 Basically, `pluralTypeIndex` takes a locale and a count and it invokes one of the functions defined in `pluralTypes` with `count` as a parameter.
+It can be `arabic(3)` for example.

 ```js
 function pluralTypeIndex(locale, count) {